icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 6. Paste the SQL-code from the "Open ePlatForm 1.9.ansi.sql".
 Located in FlowEngine -> docs -> db
 7. Execute
 8. Make sure the demo.oeplatform.org project is added to the TomCat Server.
 9. Also check the config.xml in demo.oeplatform.org -> WebContent -> WEB-INF.
-Make sure the Url is pointing to the db you´ve just added "<Url>jdbc:mysql://127.0.0.1:3306/flowengine-system</Url>"
+Make sure the Url is pointing to the db you´ve just added, in this example "<Url>jdbc:mysql://127.0.0.1:3306/flowengine-system</Url>"

+### Start the demo

+1. Check the port number by double click the tomcat6 Server in the Servers view.
+Check the HTTP-port under Ports.
+2. Start the TomCat Server
+3. Navigate to the site(same name as the project) in this example: http://localhost:8080/demo.oeplatform.org/
+4. Sign in using the default login admin\admin

 ## FAQ